|Risk description||Impact||Mitigation and control||Relevance to strategy|

 - Reduction in the use of hazardous substances, such as chlorinated solvents.

-- Environmental due diligence of businesses for acquisition.
+- Environmental due diligence of businesses for acquisitions.

-- Quality systems and processes operated at plant level, supervised by divisional quality teams.
+- Quality systems and processes operated at plant level with oversight by divisional quality teams.

 - All plants subjected to internal and external quality audits and inspections at least once a year.

 Bodycote's business processes are inherently risky and there is a possibility that a major fire or utility outage could lead to closure of a facility's operation.
 In addition a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.

 Any significant incident at a site could result in the service to Bodycote's customers from the affected site being disrupted.